IsaacSchemm/Crowmask/README.md

 was quickly modified to support the strongly typed nature of .NET and the specificity of this app.
 Still, having a simple, working ActivityPub implementation in a language I was able to understand (if not compile) was incredibly helpful.

-See also [bird.makeup](https://sr.ht/~cloutier/bird.makeup/), which is another ActivityPub bridge written in C# / .NET.

 Example `local.settings.json`: